Red River IWW General Membership Branch

 Who are you?

-We are a General Membership Branch (GMB) covering the Red River Valley geographical area organizing under the larger International Workers of the World organization.
+We are a General Membership Branch (GMB) covering the Red River Valley geographical area organizing as a part of the International Workers of the World.
 Our membership is comprised of workers from around the area in various industries and we are dedicated to help build collective power in the workplace and beyond.

 What is a Union?

 A union is when two or more workers act together to improve their lives at work and change the balance of power in their job or industry.
 This doesn’t necessarily need to meet the standards of what the NLRB defines a union as in regards to U.S. labor laws.
 We believe that you don’t need to be a legally recognized union to wield collective power, and you don’t necessarily need to get everybody on board either.
 Minority unions work – ask the folks over at the Alphabet Workers Union (AWU)

 Aren’t you folks a bunch of commies / leftists / anarchists / etc?

 The Industrial Workers of the World is not a politically aligned organization.
 You do not need to be affiliated with any given political ideology, nor will you be prohibited from organizing in good faith if you are in line with the rest of the policies outlined in the constitution.
 For more info, read the IWW constitution here (iww.org)

 The only requirement to participate is a desire to work within a democratic framework to build collective power for the working class.